Datseris/Datseris.github.io/_pages/research.md

 All of this is possible for two reasons: first, the code snippets use a high-level expressive new language designed for scientific computing called [Julia](https://julialang.org/).
 The second reason is the existence of an award-winning software library for nonlinear dynamics and chaos, called [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystems.jl/dev/) that I wrote while developing scientific software (see the "Software" page for more).

 Having such a book comes with clear advantages: the students don't have to spend hours, or even days, writing a code implementation of an algorithm they read about, and they can instead experiment with it immediately.
 In addition this way there is education about code, which for a nonlinear dynamicist is certainly "half part of the job".

+## Scientific reproducibility

+Science is hard, and reproducing it is just as hard.
+There are many difficulties, but what I am interested in resolving is the difficulty of reproducing scientific code.
+After years of work, we have managed to create a simple software that makes reproducing a scientific project a piece of cake.
+For more details on that front, I invite you to have a look at our short paper on this software, called [DrWatson](https://joss.theoj.org/papers/10.21105/joss.02673).

+Besides good software however, the scientific community needs an even bigger change to truly resolve the difficulty of reproducing scientific work.
+And that is, to embrace code as an integral part of science, just as integral as mathematical equations.
+In short, I believe that if you feel the need to publish in your paper the mathematical equations you used and derived in your work, then you should feel just as strong of a need to publish the code you used.
+What makes this not so straightforward is that just putting code somewhere is not good enough.
+We must also ensure that the code is actually reproducible.
+To do this, I think we need to properly educate students on how to write good code, how to make it reproducible, and how to share it.

+I'm currently working on producing such lectures.
+An initial work on this topic can be found in the following [YouTube video](https://www.youtube.com/watch?v=iIIBFujl254).